16-year-old suspended after anti-bullying video goes viral

 Lebanon High School student Emily Gipson said school administrators accused her of "trying to incite violence" and gave her a two-day in-school suspension for the video entitled "Welcome to Lebanon High School," posted Jan.
 22.

-In the video, prompted by a classmate's October suicide, she asks students to treat each other better.
+In the video , prompted by a classmate's October suicide, she asks students to treat each other better.
+It's a broad indictment of campus culture, but contains neither profanity nor calls for direct action.

+"Welcome to Lebanon High School, where smiles are fake and suicide prevention is something to laugh at," she said in the video, criticizing her peers' reaction to the Stop It app the Wilson County school had put out in response to the death.

+Her ire was not restricted to students, however.
+Perhaps the harshest words in Gipson's free-verse speech were reserved for school administration.

 Principal Scott Walters told The Lebanon Democrat he can't discuss the 16-year-old's punishment, but said he took issue with the fact that the free-verse speech was recorded in a classroom without a teacher's permission.
 Gipson disputed that, saying she had two coaches' permission.

-He also said the video hurt his feelings, and those of teachers, too.
+Walters also said the video hurt his feelings, and those of teachers, too.

+He said he's received feedback from parents and students who didn't agree with the video, including a gift from a student who told him he was doing a good job.
+He also said people could learn from Gipson's viewpoint.

+"I can appreciate the perspective of the video," Walters said.
+"Of course, she's 16, and her perspective is going to be different from mine."